 If you’re ready to change your language and tweak your approach, here are three things you can do.

 - Create valuable content people actually want.
 Survey your community.
 Pull some people together to brainstorm topics.
 Figure out what people are talking about and enter the conversation.
 Create helpful content that addresses questions people are really asking.
 It could be a checklist, guide, eBook or short video.
-Here’s a one page PDF full of content ideas to get you started.

 - Repurpose your existing content in a way that’s easy to digest and share.
 Your church is already awesome at creating content…you do it every week.
 You can repurpose and repackage it to make it more user-friendly.
 Remember that amazingly helpful sermon series you preached last fall?
 Why not turn it into a short eBook?
-Why not create a follow up resource?
+Why not create a follow-up resource?
 Why not repurpose into three short videos?
 You’ve already got the content – make it shorter and sharable and extend the shelf life.
 Your most popular sermon series of the last year is the perfect candidate.